woowenjun99/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X

+## Appendix: Instructions for Manual Testing

+Given below are some instructions for testing the app manually.
+Note that they are meant to provide a starting point and are not an exhaustive list of test cases.

+### Initial Launch

+1. Download the jar file and copy it into an empty folder
+2. Go to that directory in the command line and run `java -jar FILENAME.jar`.
+3. The app should automatically create a data folder and the necessary files for the app to run.

+### Help Command

+1. You can view the list of available commands by using the `help` command

+### Creating an account

+1. Before doing any other commands, you should create an account using the `create-account` command.
+2. Example: `create-account SGD`

+### Creating transactions

+1. You can now begin to add or withdraw money from your account.
+Use the `add` and `withdraw` commands to do this.
+2. You can then view the balances of your accounts using `balance`, or view past transactions using `trans`.

+### Viewing exchange rates

+1. You can view the exchange rates between different currencies using the `show-rate` command.

+### Exchanging money between different currencies

+1. You can exchange money between different currencies using the `exchange` command if you have accounts in both currencies.
+The transactions should be reflected in the `trans` command.

 ## Appendix: Instructions for updating the API Key

 - The API Key for retrieving exchange rates is stored in the `src/main/java/com/moneymoover/api/ExchangeRates.java` file